ndg8743/GG-git-learning/README.md

 ## Credits

-Created by Nathan Gopee and Mostafa Ibrahim for FOCS.
+Created by Nathan Gopee for FOCS.

 ## License